Compression Molding Service for Molded Rubber Parts

 FFKM is an advanced synthetic rubber known for its unparalleled chemical resistance and high-temperature stability, capable of withstanding extreme conditions up to 327°C, and offers excellent resistance to oils, fuels, solvents, and aggressive chemicals.

-In compression molding, FKM rubber is commonly used for seals, gaskets, O-rings, and other components that need to endure harsh conditions.
+FFKM compression molding is commonly used for seals, gaskets, O-rings, and other components that need to endure harsh conditions.
 The material’s low permeability to gases and excellent aging properties make it ideal for long-lasting, high-performance parts.

 UHMWPE